programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

     ## 10   Charleston, Coll.
 Of    Charleston    SC        1770
     ## # ... with 55 more rows, and 1 more variables: sponsorship <chr>

-Lets also go ahead and see how to write this using the pipe operator (%&gt;%):
+Let's also go ahead and see how to write this using the pipe operator (%&gt;%):

     early_colleges%>%